 Maternal and Child Health Measurement Research Network (MRN)

 The Maternal and Child Health Measurement Research Network will provide leadership in the development and validation of MCH health measures to better address the needs of researchers and programs serving MCH populations.
 This Network will identify gaps and priority areas and create a dynamic electronic compendium of health measures to advance MCH research.

-The MCH Research Network on Pregnancy Related Care (also known as the CARN Network) of the American College of Obstetricians and Gynecologists (ACOG), conducts survey studies to inform and evaluate the College's efforts to provide guidance on clinical practice to its Fellows.
+The MCH Research Network on Pregnancy Related Care (also known as the CARN Network) of the American College of Obstetricians and Gynecologists (ACOG), conducts multi-site research on critical issues affecting pregnancy-related care and maternal health across the lifespan and administers survey studies to inform and evaluate the College's efforts to provide guidance on clinical practice to its Fellows.
 The CARN project serves the need to track obstetrician-gynecologists' knowledge and clinical practice on a wide range of clinical issues, and to compare existing practice with that supported by evidence-based guidelines.
 In addition, select doctoral students acquire data analytic skills through a research fellowship arrangement.
-The MCH Research Program has supported the CARN Network since 1990.
+The Office of Epidemiology and Research, Division of Research has supported the CARN Network since 1990.

 MCH Research Network on Promoting Healthy Weight (HW-RN)